exo-lang/exo/docs/externs.md

 Externs can be used as expressions on the RHS of assignment and reduction statements.
 This allows you to incorporate external functions seamlessly into your Exo computations.

-Note that externs (and Exo procedures) do not allow aliasing in their arguments.
-This restriction is in place to prevent externs from having side effects on the input arguments.
+Unlike Exo procedures that do not allow aliasing in their arguments, you _can_ pass the same buffer to external arguments (e.g., `select(xi, xi, xi, xi)`).
+This is because there is no concern about aliasing since all external arguments are read-only, as opposed to Exo procedure arguments which can have write effects on the input arguments.

 ### Example: Using `sin` in an Expression